nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

        Expected: Changes are reflected in the application, but incorrect formatting (e.g., invalid JSON) should prompt the app to reset to an empty state.

 ## **Appendix: Planned Enhancements**
-### Duplication detection for vendors and events
+### Name similarity warning
-Detects and prevents the creation of duplicate vendors and events.
-When a user attempts to create a vendor or event with a similar name as an existing one, the system should prompt the user to confirm the creation or suggest an alternative name.
+Notifies users when creating vendors or events with names similar to existing ones.
+If a user attempts to add a new vendor or event with a potentially matching name, the system alerts them to existing similar entries, prompting confirmation or suggesting alternative naming options.

 ### Description fields for events
 Introduce a description field for each event, allowing users to add more detailed notes about the event's context, objectives, special requirements, or unique features.